Overview: Guest contributor Sara Dennis shares how to take any

 Also, most curricula begin with a review of previously learned information.
 The first chapter is usually relatively easy, and we can move through it more quickly than we can work through later chapters in the subject.

-When planning your next year’s homeschool, the first step is to determine how your school year will look.
+When planning your next year's homeschool, the first step is to determine how your school year will look.
 Will you plan by the semester, trimester, quarter, or even six-week units?
-Once you’ve figured that out, divide the curriculum into smaller bites, so you know how much material you need to cover in each time period.
+Once you’ve figured that out, divide the

 Then, look only at the material you’ll cover during the first time chunk.
 Figure out how quickly you need to progress and work backwards when helpful.